 useCycle

 useCycle cycles through a series of values.
-It is the Svelte equivalent of Framer Motion’s useCycle hook and pairs naturally with motion variants or any prop you want to toggle on user interaction.
+It pairs naturally with motion variants or any prop you want to toggle on user interaction.

 <script>